aliceolmstead/R-PDOT-files/README.txt

 COLLECTING AND DOWNLOADING NEW DATA FROM GORP
-The R-PDOT interface is be available to any GORP user.
+The R-PDOT interface is available to any GORP user.
 The GORP website is gorp.ucdavis.edu.
 You need approval from an “administrator” at your home institution to make an account.
-Alternatively, Chandra and I can approve users for the “University of Maryland - Turpen Research Group”.
+Alternatively, Chandra Turpen and I (Alice) can approve users for the “University of Maryland - Turpen Research Group”.

 If/when you collect your own data, download it as “one row per observation” and follow the same procedure as outlined for the sample data above.